Totect Side Effects

 Generic Name: dexrazoxane

-Note: This document contains side effect information about dexrazoxane.
-Some of the dosage forms listed on this page may not apply to the brand name Totect.
+Note: This page contains side effects data for the generic drug dexrazoxane.
+It is possible that some of the dosage forms included below may not apply to the brand name Totect.

 For the Consumer